jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 The concept of automatic containment is about translating a referential structure to a containment structure.

+That might make relations between object more easy to overview.

 To be able to work out the idea, some concepts need to be ignored first and reconsidered later (concepts such as module and physical storage location).

 I am working out the idea here as I go along.
 The explanations may need to be redone in the future.